tprotocol/0x-launch-kit/README.md

 ## Introduction

 Launch a 0x relayer in under a minute with Launch Kit.
-This repository contains an open-source, free-to-use 0x relayer template that you can use as a starting point for your own project.
+This repository contains an open-source, free-to-use Tx relayer template that you can use as a starting point for your own project.

 -   Quickly launch a market for your community token
 -   Seemlessly create an in-game marketplace for digital items and collectibles